sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-4-spaces/data-warehouse-cloud-4-spaces.md

 When you click **Unlock Space**, you have 24 hours in which you can delete unwanted data or increase the increase the Space's quota.
 If you do not take action, the Space remains locked.

-It is hence important to manage your Spaces well in order to ensure a smooth experience for you and your team with SAP Data Warehouse Cloud.
+It is hence important to manage your Spaces well in order to ensure a smooth experience for you and your team with SAP Datasphere.

 > **Well done!**

 > You have completed this tutorial.
-Now you know how to create and monitor Spaces in SAP Data Warehouse Cloud.
+Now you know how to create and monitor Spaces in SAP Datasphere.

 ### Test yourself